maxwellanaaba5-bot/TechNova-Cybersecurity-Risk-Assessment/Risk-Assessment.md

 Cybersecurity risks can change as the organization, technology, and threat landscape change.

 TechNova Solutions should therefore periodically review its risks, update its risk assessments, and monitor whether implemented security controls remain effective.

+## Conclusion

+The assessment identified several cybersecurity risks that could affect TechNova Solutions' information assets and business operations.

+The highest-priority risks were associated with customer information, phishing, email compromise, financial fraud, and cloud access.

+The assessment demonstrates that cybersecurity risk management involves more than identifying threats.
+Organizations must evaluate the likelihood and impact of risks, prioritize them, and select appropriate treatment measures based on their risk tolerance.

+Risk management should also be an ongoing process because the organization's technology, business activities, and threat landscape can change over time.